 The school also provides data which evidences trends in attendance, behaviour and exclusions (all better than the national average).
 Trustees triangulate the data when visiting the school, observing the general behaviour of students and the learning climate.
-It should be noted that since March, due to COVID-19 restrictions, Trustees have not been able to visit the school.
-Virtual visits have taken place remotely instead.
 Link governors are able to probe further in meetings with Senior Leadership Team members to seek detailed evidence of progress and all other indicators.